Basic Usage

 Q: “missing version in Thrift Message”

-Currently, map generic supports it, and json generic is planned to support it.
+Currently map generic supports it, json generic plans to support it.

-Kitex map/http/json generic supports setting default values defined in the idl when reading, as in the idl file in the following example:
+Kitex map/http/json generic supports setting default values defined in idl when reading, as in the following example idl file:

 struct BaseElem {